Therapy & Accelerated Hypnotherapy

 Clinical Hypnosis may provide a profound brain-body-spirit shift, a fluid often un-imagined movement into a new sense of possibility, even grace.
 This shift may come about when we work directly with the unconscious parts of the mind.

-We all need help sometimes to disentangle the neural pathways / habits / pain circuitry of the brain-body-spirit.
-This is also called ‘being human’.
+Our inner resources have served us all our lives.
+They’ve enabled us to survive, sometimes to thrive.
+At times, we all need help to “disentangle” the neural pathways / habits / pain circuitry of the brain-body-spirit.

 Observed and Experiential Integration Therapy (OEI) for PTSD, Anxiety, and “Stuckness”